The Odyssey (1997 miniseries): Part 1

-Odysseus travels to an island where the friendly wind god, Aeolus provides him with a bag of wind to help him home, instructing him not to open it until he sets foot on Ithaca.
-However, just before reaching their homeland, Odysseus' men - eager to find out what's inside - are opening the bag, causing the wind to escape, blowing them off course.
-They find themselves at the island of Circe, a beautiful witch, who turns the crew into animals.
-Odysseus is told of Circe's magic by Hermes, who helps him avoid being transformed as well.
-Circe blackmails Odysseus to sleep with her, in exchange for turning his comrades back into humans.
-The following five days they enjoy Circe's hospitality, however, Odysseus realize that he has been tricked by Circe, who put a spell on him so he stayed on the island for five whole years instead of five days.
+Odysseus visits the court of Aeolus, god of the wind, who provides him with a bag of winds to help him home; the crew, believing that their king is hiding a valuable treasure, open the bag too early and are blown far off into the sea just days from Ithaca.
+They find themselves at the palace of Circe, a beautiful witch, who tricks them into eating food that transforms them into wild animals.
+The gods pity Odysseus and send Hermes to instruct him in the use of moly, which protects him from Circe so that he may confront her.

+Circe restores the crew to their human selves once Odysseus swears to spend five days with her, but he then realizes that she has cast an illusion, causing him to spend five years instead.
 He rushes to the shore in disbelief, finding his ship buried into the sand by the tide.
-When he demands for aid to find his way home, threatening Circe, she tells him to find the prophet Tiresias.
-Given the fact that Tiresias is dead, Odysseus needs to travel to the Underworld.
-Odysseus digs his ship out of the sand and sails to the Underworld.
-Back on Ithaca several suitors appear, intending to marry Penelope, much to the resentment of Telemachus.
+When he threatens to kill Circe for deceiving him, she tells him that only the seer Tiresias can guide him home.
+Given the fact that Tiresias is long dead, Odysseus needs to travel to the Underworld.
+Odysseus unearths his ship and sails into the Underworld with guidance from the gods.
+Back on Ithaca, several suitors appear, intending to marry Penelope, much to the resentment of the now-grown Telemachus.